Time Until Next Dispatch order Before 4PM for same day dispatch

 A standard creatine loading stage recommends that 0.3g of creatine per kilogram of body weight is consumed each day for 5-7 days.
 For example, if you weigh 70kg, this would be calculated as follows: 0.3 x 70 = 21g per day.

-After creatine loading is completed, we move on the to maintenance phase.
+After the creatine loading period is completed, we move on to the maintenance phase.

 A standard maintenance phase recommends that 0.03g of creatine per kilogram of body weight is consumed every day.
 For example, if you weigh 70kg, this would be calculated as follows: 0.03 x 70 = 2.1g per day.